phunt/demoSecureMCP/tests/README.md

 # Testing Strategy

-This directory contains the comprehensive test suite for the Secure MCP Server, ensuring reliability, security, and correctness of all components.
+This directory contains the comprehensive test suite for the demoSecureMCP, ensuring reliability, security, and correctness of all components.

 ## Test Structure